MerjTek/MerjTek.WpfIntegration/README.md

 Originally written by Nick Gravelyn for XNA 4.0, [Original blog post](http://blogs.msdn.com/b/nicgrave/archive/2010/07/25/rendering-with-xna-framework-4-0-inside-of-a-wpf-application.aspx), it was modified to make use of MonoGame.

-The goal was to make it easy for MonoGame developers to create tools and other programs using WPF.
+The goal of this project is to make it easy for MonoGame developers to create tools and other programs using WPF.

 ## Supported Platforms